Meu amor é...: Background

 "Meu amor é..." was composed by Naoya Matsuoka, a Japanese Latin fusion musician and jazz pianist.
-The title is Brazilian Portuguese for "My love".
+The title is Brazilian Portuguese for "My love is...".
 In addition, the single jacket cover uses the title "Mi Amore", as the song was originally titled with the Spanish word "Mi" and the Italian word "Amore".
 Nakamori's follow-up single "Akaitori Nigeta" is the original version of the song with completely different lyrics.

 Nakamori performed the song on the 36th Kōhaku Uta Gassen, making her third appearance on NHK's New Year's Eve special.

 Matsuoka recorded "Meu amor é..." as an instrumental on his 1985 compilation album One Last Farewell: Naoya Matsuoka the Best Selection.
 Nakamori has re-recorded the song for the 1995 compilation True Album Akina 95 Best and the 2002 self-cover compilation Utahime Double Decade.
 In 2010, she re-recorded the song for the pachinko machine CR Nakamori Akina: Utahime Densetsu ~Koi Moni Dome nara~ (CR中森明菜・歌姫伝説〜恋も二度目なら〜).